EnhancedNetwork/TOHE-Docs/FAQ.md

 ## How can I access Canary & Dev Builds

-1. Become a Translator, Sponsor (Initiate+), or Nitro Booster for Canary Access.
+1. Anybody can get Canary Access by visiting #canary-builds in the TOHE Discord.

 2. Become a Contributor, Tester, or Sponsor (Insider+) for Canary <i>and</i> Dev Access.<br>
 Read near the bottom of the [Install/Get Started](/GetStarted.html) page.